mikemaccana/powershell-profile/README.md

 <img src="misc/windows-terminal.png"/>

  - [**Microsoft's official Windows Terminal**](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701) is in preview mode (settings is just a JSON file, there's still has some minor bugs), but is fast, provides tabs, copy on select, normal line editing shortcuts work, and everythign else - it definitely works as a daily driver.
+A profile is included - `cp profiles.json Packages\Microsoft.WindowsTerminal_*\RoamingState\profiles.json`.
+It includes a dark Fluent theme, the Monokai Soda theme, and

  - [**FluentTerminal**](https://github.com/felixse/FluentTerminal) is a native Windows 10 terminal that feels as if Microsoft had written it.
 It requires the minimum configuration (just to add Powershell 6 to the profiles), has all the features you'd expect, and is fast.
   - [**Terminus**](https://eugeny.github.io/terminus/) (pictured above) works great.
 Tweaking colors, keyboard shortcuts etc is easy via the menus, and [my settings file is included](terminus-settings.yaml) if you just want my config.
   - [**Hyper**](https://hyper.is/) Install Hyper 3 and modify the config to set: